Foreign medical professionals to assist in local ‘Vax to School’ clinics, outreach

 The farm will continue to vaccinate all ages every Saturday, in addition to the campaign.
 The campaign runs every Saturday through the end of December.

 Walk-ins are welcome.
-For information on the state’s initiative to raise vaccination rates in youth, click here.
+For information on the state’s initiative to raise vaccine rates in youth, click here.